C-L-corporation/travel-plan/SECURITY.md

 ## Reporting a Vulnerability

-Create an [issue](https://github.com/C-L-corporation/travel-plan/issues) or reporte privately
+Create an [issue](https://github.com/C-L-corporation/travel-plan/issues) or report privately